 During daylight saving it has been shown there is a 24 percent increase in heart attacks the very next day due to the loss of just one hour of sleep.

-During daylight saving it has been shown there is a 24 percent increase in heart attacks the very next day due to the loss of just one hour of sleep.
-Conversely when we gain that hour of sleep there is a 21% drop in the frequency of heart attack on the following day.
+During daylight saving time, it has been shown that there is a 24 percent increase in heart attacks the very next day due to the loss of just one hour of sleep.
+Conversely, when we gain that hour of sleep, there is a 21% drop in the frequency of heart attack on the following day.
 A similar profile has been shown to exist with car crashes and suicide rates.

-As we age our sleep quality gets worse and studies have indicated that the disruption of deep sleep is an important factor contributing to cognitive decline or memory decline in ageing.
-Which in turn has implications for the onset of dementia and Alzeimers disease.
+As we age, our sleep quality gets worse.
+Studies have indicated that disruptions in deep sleep are an important factor contributing to cognitive decline or memory decline, which in turn has implications for the onset of dementia and Alzheimer’s disease.

 Testosterone levels in males who sleep five hours or less have been shown to be the equivalent to that of a male ten years their senior.